Salta al contenuto principale

 Fear of pain

 Natasha Crowe, a psychotherapist and hypnobirthing practitioner, says: "Some women, but not all, have a generalised fear or some mild anxiety around childbirth.
-Hypnobirthing teaches relaxation techniques such as visualisation, respirazione, e esercizi di consapevolezza to improve the experience of labour and birth.
+Hypnobirthing teaches relaxation techniques such as visualisation, respirazione, and esercizi di consapevolezza to improve the experience of labour and birth.
 It also provides practical information about il travaglio and recovery.

 "This is often in line with fearing pain and discomfort, the uncertainty of birth and the outcomes.
 Pain is something that most people will try to avoid; we see pain and discomfort as not being in our control.
 After all, we like to be in control."